 I find that setting a few wrappers out, filling, then sealing, makes the process move quickly.

-Work all the way through the package, so you should end up with around 25 fried lamb dumplings.
+Work all the way through the package, so you should end up with around 25 potstickers.

 Heat a small skillet with coconut oil over medium heat.

-Furthermore, too much heat will dry out the dumplings, so make sure the pan is hot enough to brown the dumplings, but so hot that they fall apart or dry out quickly.
+Furthermore, too much heat will dry out the ingredients, so make sure the pan is hot enough to brown the dumplings, but so hot that they fall apart or dry out quickly.

-Place 4 or 5 dumplings in the pan at a time with the folded side up.
+Place 4 or 5 potstickers in the pan at a time with the folded side up.
 Fry each dumpling for 2 minutes.

 Then add a splash of water to the skillet, and cover them for about 2 minutes.
-This keeps the dumplings moist and delicious to eat.
+This keeps the potstickers moist and delicious to eat.

-Yes, you can freeze dumplings either pre-cooked or not.
+Yes, you can freeze both potstickers and dumplings either pre-cooked or not.
 They must be wrapped tightly and protected and should be used within 3 months to ensure freshness.

-However, it’s easier to freeze them when they’re not yet cooked, in my opinion.
-That way, when you serve them, the dumplings are freshly cooked.
+However, itโs easier to freeze them when they’re not yet cooked, in my opinion.
+That way, when you serve them, the meal is freshly cooked.

-Finally, simply thaw overnight in the refrigerator before beginning the later half of the fried lamb dumplings recipe.
+Finally, simply thaw overnight in the refrigerator before beginning the later half of the recipe.

 Fry them in the small skillet and steam just as you would completing the entire recipe.